userlerueda/LTRCLD-1451/LAB_GUIDE.md

 Step 3 - Fill in all the values for the subnet and click on **Next**
 ![Step 3](./images/admin_network_provider_create_03.png)

-Step 4 - Fill in all the values for the subnet details and click on **Create**
+Step 4 - Fill in all the values for the subnet details (pool is comma separated) and click on **Create**
 ![Step 4](./images/admin_network_provider_create_04.png)

 Step 5 - A green notification should appear on the top-right corner indicating successful creation of the network and subnet